-[6] LOSS PER SHARE:
+[6] NET LOSS PER SHARE:

-Basic loss per share is calculated by dividing the net loss by the weighted average number of outstanding common shares during the year.
+Basic net loss per share is calculated by dividing the net loss by the weighted average number of outstanding common shares during the year.
 Diluted per share data includes the dilutive effects of options, warrants and convertible securities.
-Potential common shares of 10,111,299 and 11,495,493 at December 31, 2004 and 2003, respectively, are not included in the calculation of diluted loss per share because its effect will be anti-dilutive.
+Potential common shares of 11,267,319 and 10,111,299 at December 31, 2005 and 2004, respectively, are not included in the calculation of diluted loss per share because its effect will be anti-dilutive.
 Such potential common shares are options, warrants, convertible preferred stock and convertible notes.